 Other digital providers and Google Ads “Experts”, accept these statistics as a given and even with professional help, most will leverage only about $1,500 per month.

 Also, most providers look at the grant as a means to simply drive visitors and “raise awareness” (Don’t get me started on this term), handing the responsibility of leveraging the generated traffic into actual donors, to the hands of the non-profit, which in most times, are not qualified in the art of digital funnels and user journeys.

 Again, since the grant is free, non-profits accept the (extremely) low return as a fact of using Google Ads.

 But in reality, if you were to pay for these ads, like a “for-profit” business, you would expect to generate a positive return on your investment from every £1 spent.

 Most charities invest in Facebook ads and expect a positive return, so why would we accept any less from the biggest website in the world?

-So, how does the grant work?
+So, how does the Google Grant For Non-profits work?

 Google is processing over 40,000 search queries every second Or 3,500,000,000 (3.5b) searches per day.

 A lot of the searches have no ads on them.
 Since Google’s main revenue stream is through ads, search results pages with no ads are defined as “Dead real-estate”.